HieuNguyens2/AtliQ-Hotel-Dashboard/README.md

 ## Problem Statement
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the Luxury/Business hotels category.
 As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.
 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

+## Task
+- Create the metrics based on the metric list using DAX (Power BI)
+- Create a dashboard to assist them in addressing the problem.
 ## Dataset Details
 This file contains all the meta information regarding the columns described in the CSV files.
-We have provided 5 CSV files:
+We have provided 5 CSV files as well as a metric list
 * dim_date
 * dim_hotels
 * dim_rooms